nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Protip on tagging window size for 1366x768 monitors

 # Phase Future (enhancements / features)
+- [ ] Self update support based on feed.xml from main website
 - [ ] Custom metadata
     - [ ] Field(s) for tracking which services submitted to -- helps with smart collections
     - [ ] Field(s) to hold raw service response data